ZilD117/LGA-Analysis/README.md

-# Airport Surface Compliance Check and Collision Risk Assessment based on ATC Rule-enhanced ASR
+# From Voice to Safety: Language AI Powered Pilot-ATC Communication Understanding for Airport Surface Movement Collision Risk Assessment.
+### 2024 FAA Data challenge of the UT Austin Team
+**Advised by Prof. John-Paul Clarke**

 This repository implements a rule-enhanced automatical speech recognition for air traffic communication transcript understanding, and build a collision risk assessment model from it, using the learned destination node similarities from NASA FACET airport node-link graphs.